HackDavis/website-2022/src/recoil/testButtons/README.md

 ## Purpose

 This folder contains button components for testing specific backend queries.
-Each component will be calling a unique recoil function from the root level of the recoil folder.
+Each component will be calling a unique database query function from the DBQueries folder.